nodejumper-org/monitoring-tool/README.md

 # monitoring-tool

-> A powerful and easy-to-use monitoring tool for server hardware and validator nodes with alerts via telegram bot
+> A powerful and easy-to-use monitoring tool for server hardware and validator nodes with alerts via telegram bot and grafana dashboards

 ## Includes